MicrosoftDocs/windows-itpro-docs/store-for-business/add-profile-to-devices.md

 - Column 2: Windows Product ID
 - Column 3: Hardware Hash

-When you add devices, you need to add them to a *device group*.
-Device groups allow you to apply an AutoPilot deployment profile to mutliple devices.
-The first time you add devices to a group, you'll need to create a device group.
+When you add devices, you need to add them to an *AutoPilot deployment group*.
+AutoPilot deployment groups allow you to apply an AutoPilot deployment profile to multiple devices.
+The first time you add devices to a group, you'll need to create an AutoPilot deployment group.

 > [!NOTE]
-> You can only add devices to a group when you add devices to **Micrososft Store for Business and Education**.
+> You can only add devices to a group when you add devices to **Microsoft Store for Business and Education**.
 If you decide to reorganize devices into different groups, you'll need to delete them from **Devices** in **Microsoft Store**, and add them again.

 **Add and group devices**
 1. Sign in to [Microsoft Store for Business](http://businessstore.microsoft.com) or [Microsoft Store for Education](https://educationstore.microsoft.com).
 2. Click **Manage**, and then click **Devices**.
 3. Click **Add devices**, navigate to the *.csv file and select it.
-4. Type a name for a new device group, or choose one from the list, and then click **Add**. </br>
+4. Type a name for a new AutoPilot deployment group, or choose one from the list, and then click **Add**. </br>
 If you don't add devices to a group, you can select the individual devices to apply a profile to. <br>
 ![Screenshot of Add devices to a group dialog.
 You can create a new group, or select a current group.](images/add-devices.png)</br>

-5. Click the devices or device group that you want to manage.
+5. Click the devices or AutoPilot deployment group that you want to manage.
 You need to select devices before you can apply an AutoPilot deployment profile.
+You can switch between seeing groups or devices by clicking **View groups** or **View devices**.

 **Apply AutoPilot deployment profile**
 1. When you have devices selected, click **AutoPilot deployment**.